Guardians of the Galaxy Vol. 2: Plot

 Rocket, Yondu, Groot, and Kraglin arrive, and together with Mantis, Drax, Nebula and Gamora, they rescue Quill.
 The reunited Guardians travel to Ego's brain at the planet's core, where Yondu reveals that he kept Quill to spare him from Ego.
 As the Sovereign's drones return and attack, Rocket makes a bomb using the stolen batteries, which Groot plants on Ego's brain.
 Quill uses his newfound Celestial powers to fight Ego, distracting him long enough for the other Guardians and Mantis to escape.
 The bomb explodes, killing Ego and disintegrating the planet, but also draining Quill of his Celestial powers.
 Yondu sacrifices himself to save Quill by letting himself die in the vacuum of space.
 Despite having reconciled with Gamora, Nebula chooses to leave and resume her quest to kill Thanos.
-The Guardians, with Mantis as a new member, hold a funeral for Yondu as dozens of Ravager ships arrive, having heard of Yondu's sacrifice and accept him as a Ravager again.
+The Guardians, with Mantis as a new member, hold a funeral for Yondu as dozens of Ravager ships arrive, having heard of Yondu's sacrifice and they accept him as a Ravager again.

-In a series of mid-and post-credit scenes, Kraglin takes up Yondu's telekinetic arrow and control-fin; Ogord reunites with his ex-teammates and fellow Ravager captains; Ayesha creates Adam, a new artificial being with whom she plans to destroy the Guardians; (Note: Identified off-screen as Adam Warlock, who director James Gunn initially planned to feature prominently in the film.
+In a series of mid-and post-credit scenes, Kraglin takes up Yondu's telekinetic arrow and control-fin; Stakar reunites with his ex-teammates and fellow Ravager captains; Ayesha creates Adam, a new artificial being with whom she plans to destroy the Guardians; (Note: Identified off-screen as Adam Warlock, who director James Gunn initially planned to feature prominently in the film.
 The character is hinted at in this mid-credits scene to set up his appearance in Guardians of the Galaxy Vol. 3.) and Groot grows into a teenager.
 (Note: Gunn said this sequence with an adolescent Groot is set "years after" the ending of the film, with the character appearing in the same state in Avengers: Infinity War.)